 The states, and not the test vendors, must be responsible for all examination content and content outlines.
-The vendor should provide accessible information regarding the registration system through the internet, toll-free telephone numbers, interactive voice response, fax, and other available technologies.
-The available information should include permitting candidates to view exam test dates and access forms and content guidelines without requiring prior payment and scheduling of an exam.
+The vendor should provide accessible information regarding the registration system through the internet, toll-free telephone numbers, email, online automated messaging processes, interactive voice response, fax, and other available technologies.
+The aAvailable information should include permitting allow candidates to view exam test dates and access forms and content guidelines without requiring prior payment and scheduling of an exam.